I never meant to cause you any sorrow

 - Epidemic of Addiction, Especially Heroin

-And, then, there’s been the modest, though steady decline in church attendance, prayer and belief in God as documented by Pew Research.
+The modest, though steady decline in church attendance, prayer and belief in God as documented by Pew Research has also had a devastating impact on Gen-Xers.

-I can’t begin to tell you how much the Church, the Communion of Saints, failed these men — our brothers and buddies and best friends.
+Sadly, the Church, the Communion of Saints, failed these men — our brothers and buddies and best friends.
 Those boys we went to high school with who didn’t go to college and couldn’t find jobs and joined the Army to have something to do.
-Paroled from broken homes, lackluster high schools and a shrinking military (after all, there were NO manufacturing jobs), they roamed aimless through an endless array of side gigs.
+Paroled from broken homes, lackluster high schools and a shrinking military (after all, there were no manufacturing jobs), they roamed aimlessly through an endless array of side gigs.
 They lived off women — their mothers and lovers and sisters and friends.

-Yes, the plane has crashed.
-It was crashing back in 1977 when their parents divorced and they basically became FATHERLESS.
-It’s tragic and they never got over it.
-Jobless and hopeless, they turned to drugs and alcohol to anesthetize the pain.
+Yea, the plane crashed.
+It was crashing back in 1977 when their parents divorced and they basically became fatherless.
+So many, struggling with joblessness and hopelessness, turned to drugs and alcohol to anesthetize the pain.
 One epidemic wrought another and so it goes on down the line.

 If the rate of death for these men had kept pace with 1979-1998 numbers, 500,000 deaths would have been avoided between 1999-2013.
-More fatherlessness.
-More broken mothers burying their broken sons.
-God help us.
+There is o much fatherlessness in those numbers.
+So many broken mothers burying their broken sons.

 From 1981 to mid-2015, AIDS claimed the lives of 650,000 Americans.
 However, Deaton and Case note, “…Public awareness of the enormity of the AIDS crisis was far greater than for the epidemic described here.”